 Great yogis find that chanting the omkara (Om sound) with breathing control allows one to bring the mind under control.
 This is the way of changing the habit of the mind.
 The mind and desires cannot be stopped.
 To develop the mind to function peacefully the quality of engagement by the mind has to be changed.
 The mind is the pivot of the active sense organs and as such if the quality of the thinking, feeling and willing is changed, naturally the quality of actions by the instrumental senses will also change.

 Omkara is the seed of all transcendental sounds and it is the only transcendental sound, which will bring about the desired change of the mind and the senses.
 Even a mentally deranged man can be cured by the treatment of transcendental sound vibration.
+Breathing control helps to keep the mind calm and free from negative thoughts.
+Also by regularly practicing these breathing exercises one develops practice of deep breathing which has several health benefits.

 Well being that includes good concentration, mental ability and good memory are achieved with pranayam exercises.